Suspicious-Mango/AFS-Lab-scripts/README.md

 Deprecated scripts are labeled as such and have ! at the beginning of thier name.
 They can be deleted without issue if need be

-It is HIGHLY RECOMMENDED to have all necessary conda enviornments downloaded prior to usage of any script Go to ./nico-conda-envs for the .yml files and use "conda create -f name-of-enviornment.yml" to download
+It is HIGHLY RECOMMENDED to have all necessary conda enviornments downloaded prior to usage of any script Go to conda-envs for the .yml files and use "conda create -f name-of-enviornment.yml" in command line to download

 1d1-aligner-for-all-subspecies-tree.sh